Giovanni Maria Angioy: Anti-Feudal revolts

 As a consequence of the feudal system, which prevented economic mobility and entrepreneurship, town and cities were sparsely inhabited at the time, while most of the population lived in rural areas where they were hassled with harsh feudal taxation: farmers were paid a fifth of what other workers were paid.
 For vassals (farmers that worked the land of the landowner), taxes were innumerable: every head of the family, in addition to other charges, was to pay a fine.

 After the French Revolution, French armies moved war to different countries in Europe, trying to spread their revolutionary ideas.
 In 1793, a French fleet carrying soldiers moved toward the Gulf of Cagliari.
 The French wanted to conquer Sardinia in order to use it as a base for attacks on mainland Italy.
 After bombarding Cagliari from the sea, the French divisions landed on the beach at Quartu, near Cagliari, and from there, moved toward the town on foot.
 Most of the troops of the House of Savoy were involved in other wars against the French on the mainland of Europe, so the Sardinians organised their own defence against the invading French divisions.
-Eventually the French were defeated both on land and at sea (although some historians claim that the French defeat was mainly caused by errors and "friendly fire").
+Eventually the French were defeated both on land and at sea.

 In 1793, following this failed French invasion of Sardinia, local insurgents urged relief from feudal law and excessive aristocratic control.
 In response, the Sardinian nobility met in their Sardinian parliament, the Stamenti, and issued five requests to the King Victor Amadeus III of Sardinia to make five changes in the law to bring Sardinia more in line with the freedoms enjoyed by those in Piedmont.
 Known as the "five requests".
 These requests were: